aliyigitbireroglu/flutter-peek-and-pop/README.md

 directly.
 * Use [PeekAndPopControllerState]'s [stage] variable to get enumeration for the stage of the Peek & Pop process.
 If you want to only know when the
 Peek & Pop process will be or is completed, you can also use [willBeDone] or [isDone] variables.
-* I realised that when an [AppBar] or a [CupertinoNavigationBar] is built with full transparency, their height is not included in the layout of a
-[Scaffold] or a [CupertinoPageScaffold].
-Therefore, moving from a Peek stage with a transparent header to a Pop stage with a non-transparent header causes visual conflicts.
-Use this [PeekAndPopChildState]'s [Size get headerSize] and [double getHeaderOffset(HeaderOffset headerOffset)] methods to overcome this problem.

 [comment]: <> (Notes)